Introduction

 Before diving into the causes and solutions, let’s address some common questions:

-Overheating can cause your laptop to automatically shut down to prevent further damage.
-This is a protective mechanism that kicks in when internal temperatures exceed safe levels.
+Your laptop will automatically shut down due to overheating, often enough to prevent further damage.
+This is a protective something that fires when the internal temperature gets too high.

 • Why is my gaming laptop overheating?